sanbox-irl/tween/README.md

 ## Generics

 This library uses generics heavily.
 There are two core generics used: `TweenValue` and `TweenTime`.
 All built-in numeric types implement both traits.
 For your own code, you can implement either trait.
-For example, your favorite math library could easily implement `TweenValue`.
+For example, you could easily implement `TweenValue` for your favorite math library.